 One of the best ways to get a clean and organized home is to simplify your stuff.
 If you are participating in Spring Cleaning 365 PLUS, then you declutter on a regular basis.
-If you’re participating in Clear the Clutter, then you are in a full out decluttering mode!!
+If you’re participating in Simplify Your Stuff, then you are in a full out decluttering mode!!

 Either way, it’s important to be prepared!

 I am 100% convinced that preparation makes all the difference when it comes to simplifying your stuff.

 To streamline efficiently and effectively, you’ll want to create a decluttering toolkit.
 This will save you loads of time and effort when it comes to simplifying your stuff.

 Create a Decluttering Toolkit

 To create your own decluttering toolkit, here are the items I recommend having on hand:

 - foldable fabric boxes (for small decluttering projects) OR storage containers (for big decluttering projects)

 - trash bag(s)

 - marker and painters tape OR labels